-Building means any structure built for the shelter or enclosure of persons, animals or property of any kind or any part of such structure, shelter or property.
+Building means the primary structure (or structures) on a lot designed to be used as a place for the shelter or enclosure of persons, animals or property of any kind.

-Nonresidential means any building or structure or portion of a building or structure designed occupied or intended to be occupied, in whole or in part, for a use other than a dwelling, home, residing place, or permanent living space or sleeping space for one or more human beings.
+Nonresidential means any building or structure or portion of a building or structure designed or intended to be occupied, in whole or in part, for a use other than a dwelling, home, residing place, or permanent living space or sleeping space for one or more human beings.